FAQ - Frequently Asked Questions

 Your signal does not come in so clear, can I listen online?

-Yes, by clicking the "Listen Now" graphic at the top of WSOU.net.
+Yes, by clicking the "Online Streams" graphic in the middle of WSOU.net.
 You can also listen to WSOU on your mobile devices via the iHeartradio App available for download at http://news.iheart.com/go/radio_app/

 Do you have an app for my phone?